labthings/picamerax/docs/fov.rst

 For example, in older firmwares the camera's still port cannot be configured for RGB output (due to a faulty buffer size check), but they can be configured for YUV output.
-So in this case, picamera configures the still port for YUV output, attaches a resizer (configured with the same input and output resolution), then configures the resizer's output for RGBA (the resizer doesn't support RGB for some reason).
+So in this case, picamerax configures the still port for YUV output, attaches a resizer (configured with the same input and output resolution), then configures the resizer's output for RGBA (the resizer doesn't support RGB for some reason).
 It then runs the capture and strips the redundant alpha bytes off the data.

-Recent firmwares fix the buffer size check, so with these picamera will simply configure the still port for RGB output (since 1.11):
+Recent firmwares fix the buffer size check, so with these picamerax will simply configure the still port for RGB output (since 1.11):

 .. image:: images/still_raw_capture.*